isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 while relishing in a delectable selection of street food!</p>
 <p>Lights by the Lake 2024 is organised by National Parks Board, with special
 thanks to our event partners, A-Smart Media Pte Ltd, AUX Media Pte.
-Ltd, Nanyang Inc., Music &amp; Drama Company, People’s Association, National Arts Council and South West Community Development Council.
-We are also grateful for the support of PAssion Wave, ActiveSG, Hipster Inc, Yuan Ching Secondary School, Jack Neo, Singapore Red Cross, and Sony. &nbsp;</p>
+Ltd, Music &amp; Drama Company, Nanyang Inc., National Arts Council, People’s Association, and South West Community Development Council.
+We are also grateful for the support of ActiveSG, Hipster Inc, Jack Neo, PAssion Wave, Singapore Red Cross, Sony, and Yuan Ching Secondary School.</p>
 <p>Jurong Lake Gardens is part of the National Arts Council's Arts and Culture
 Nodes Network.</p>
 <p>Please note that Jurong Lake Gardens is a smoke-free garden.
 Visitors